 There are many Irish surnames being used today in forms that are quite different than their original, ancient forms.
 Manis originally appeared in Gaelic as Mac Maghnuis, which means son of Manus.
-The personal name
+The

 by the Norse, is ultimately derived from the Latin forename Magnus.

 from ancient times.

 This web page shows only a small excerpt of our Manis research.Another 87 words (6 lines of text) covering the years 1172 and 1181 are included under the topic Early Manis History in all our PDF Extended History products and printed products wherever possible.

 A name was often recorded during the Middle Ages under several different spelling variations